 Set Your Goals

-However, not all goals that you set are SMART.
+However, not all goals are SMART.
 And a company will lose from that.
-That is why, we made an interactive application to test out if your goals are really SMART or just some random ideas of where you want to go.
+That is why, we made an interactive application to test SMART.
+You can find out if your goals are really SMART or just some random ideas of where you want to go.

 You can implement SMART goals in any part of an organization.
-They can be set for personal development, project management or for the entire company.
 If you're not sure if it's worth the time to plan it out for your company, try setting personal SMART goals and see what happens.

 But to get started with setting great goals, you must first take a look at what SMART goals actually are.